sarathme/Day36_MongoDB_ZenClass-Task/README.md

 ## Tools and Environment

-I have used an extension called MongoDD for VSCode in VSCode Code Editor.
+I have used an extension called MongoDB for VSCode in VSCode Code Editor.

 MongoDB For VSCode Extension :
 [Install Here](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode)